 You can then find those documents within the employee’s profile.
 After you’ve onboarded your employees, you can look forward to seamless time tracking with FingerCheck360.
 With countless options of clocking in, your employees can record their hours from anywhere, whether they’re on the road or in the office.
 Their punch data automatically syncs to the cloud where you can manage it using our customizable software.

 FingerCheck360 lets you build your own overtime rules, break rules, policies, and more.
 You can also set up exceptions and punch alerts that notify you when employees punch in.
 Since all the recorded punches and total hours are already inputted, you will never have to import timesheets or manually enter times again.
-Once you’ve approved timesheets and run payroll, you will be able to pay your employees directly from FingerCheck360 by setting up direct deposit, pay cards or printing checks.
+Once you’ve approved timesheets and run payroll, you will be able to pay your employees directly from FingerCheck360 by setting up direct deposit, pay cards, or printing checks.

-FingerCheck360 will then calculate, file, and deposits state and federal taxes automatically.
-Each time you run your payroll, it will debit the taxes as you go so you never have to experience any bank account surprises when a large portion of money is taken all at once.
+FingerCheck360 will then calculate, file, and deposit state and federal taxes automatically.
+Each time you run your payroll, it will debit the taxes as you go so you never have to experience any bank account surprises when a large portion of the money is taken all at once.
 Consider turning to FingerCheck360 as one platform that will give you full control over your payroll, while making compliance a breeze.
 From clock into cash out, FingerCheck360 takes care of all your workforce management needs, the way payroll is meant to be.